 Dry eyes

-How to use red light lamps
+How do you use the red light lamps?

 - Choose LED-based systems and avoid uncontrolled laser sources.